An RRAM-Based Implementation of a Template Matching Circuit for Low-Power Analogue Classification: Introduction

 \section{Introduction}

-Content addressable memory (CAM) is a broad term describing memory technologies where the memory cells compare their stored state with an input locally.
-This allows a bank of CAM to be quickly searched by applying the information that is being sought to the input of the array and monitoring the cell outputs.
-The combining of low level computing tasks with memory blurs the boundary between the two and could allow for advances in conventional computing\cite{CAMtrends}, but has further potential in machine learning applications.
-CAM can serve as the foundation of the design of artificial neural nets and other neuromorphic systems\cite{treeBasedMLCAM}.
+\IEEEPARstart{I}{N} recent decades, the conventional von Neumann architecture that is dominating most modern computing systems seems to be reaching a performance saturation point mainly due to the well-documented memory wall bottleneck occurring as a result of the separation between computing units and memory modules \cite{Wilkes1995}\cite{McKee2004}.
+As further miniaturisation of MOSFET technology provides diminishing performance gains with every new CMOS generation, a lot of focus has been placed on investigating novel computing technologies and architectures to satisfy the increasing need for higher performance and low energy computing.
+This is especially important for power and area restricted applications at the edge and extreme edge \cite{Menon2021}.
+One important avenue of investigation is the neuro-inspired architectures, where the close integration of computing and memory is observed \cite{Graves2020}.
+This co-location of computing and memory enables the implementation of novel in-memory (IMC) or near-memory (NMC) computing approaches that showcase promising results in continuing the performance improvements in critical algorithms, such as machine learning (ML), while being also energy efficient \cite{Sebastian2020}.
+One such paradigm is the introduction of associative memories that can perform template matching operation, a feature critical for signal processing at the edge where noisy inputs require fast and low power classification.
+One of the most well-documented models of neuro-inspired associative memories are the content addressable memories (CAMs).
+CAM is a broad term describing memory-centric technologies where the memory cells compare their stored state with an input locally and in parallel.
+This allows a bank of CAM to be quickly searched by applying the information that is being sought to the input of the array and monitoring the cell outputs \cite{TXLpaper}.
+The combining of low level computing tasks with memory blurs the boundary between the two and has the potential for improvements in computing \cite{CAMtrends} especially in ML applications for resource-constrained implementations.
+CAM can serve as the foundation for novel Artificial Neural Nets (ANNs) and other neuromorphic systems especially when co-integrated with emerging memory technologies, such as Resistive RAM (RRAM) \cite{treeBasedMLCAM}.